Migeen/Weather-App/README.md

 # Weather-App

-Implemented fetch function for api handling Implemented async and await for asynchronous operations Used DOM manipulation techniques and event handlers
+Implemented fetch function for api handling, Implemented async and await for asynchronous operations, Used DOM manipulation techniques and event handlers